8-11 January 2026

 Each object is handmade: the WHEN? / WHY? concrete tiles in preparation.
 I Have Only Two Questions, 2026. © 742

-“I often watch people searching the riverbank for artefacts or souvenirs, objects to take away as memories.
+“I often watch people searching the riverbank for artefacts and traces of the past (mudlarking).
+Others just look for stones to keep as a keepsake.
 This kind of searching doesn’t necessarily imply a result; it’s always a process, a way of being.
 At some point, I began to wonder what would happen if, instead of objects, people started finding something abstract, for example, questions.

 We live in a world where, on the one hand, there is access to an enormous amount of information, often just “junk”.
 On the other hand, we exist in a state of not knowing and uncertainty, facing distressing and unjust events every day, for which there are no simple explanations.
 As a result, more and more questions and doubts appear.